 500000 iterations).
 Further, it may be surprising that the posterior

-mode does not compare well with the MLE.
+mode does not compare well with the MLE $as yet, we don’t know the MLE$.
 To compute the posterior mode

 we could easily find the posterior value of $N$ with the highest mass